 Q. By using the Data Privacy feature, will my organisation by fully compliant with GDPR?

-A. By using the Data Privacy feature to manage the information that is stored within Priava’s CRM, your organisation can comply with the intent behind GDPR.
+A. By using the Data Privacy feature to manage the information you have stored within Priava’s CRM, your organisation can comply with the intent behind GDPR.
 That said, every organisation should undertake their own GDPR assessment.

 Q. What if my business is not in a country that is part of the European Union?

-A. Following the lead of the European Union (EU), many countries around the world are working towards imposing regulations on data privacy and we encourage Priava users to utilise the Data Privacy feature so that they are ready in advance.
-Furthermore, even if the country in which your business operates isn’t part of the EU, GDPR will impact any business that has data for persons who reside within the EU.
+A. Following the lead of the European Union (EU), many countries around the world are working towards imposing regulations on data privacy, and we encourage Priava users to utilise the Data Privacy feature so that they are ready in advance.
+Furthermore, even if the country in which your business operates isn’t part of the EU, GDPR will impact any company that has data for persons who reside within the EU.
 If you have an international customer base, then it is highly recommended that you adhere to the GDPR to avoid penalty.